tobias-hildebrandt/pisite/notes.md

 # ajax methods
-two ajax applications, one on the pi and one on the main server main server connection is only open to the pi (some kind of encrypted connection, maybe switch to rpc or something)
+two ajax applications, one on the pi and one on the main server RESTful API on endpoint /api/* html+js on /{index,login,controls,etc...}
+main server connection is only open to the pi (via IP check and API key check)
 pi:
-    login (done entirely pi-side?)
+    login (via session cookies)
-    serves JS+HTML application after login
+    serves JS+HTML application
-    add buttons specific to each user
-    buttons may include:
+    add buttons specific to each user, maybe? buttons may include:
         turn on main server
         start minecraft server
-        start/stop monitor?
-    some buttons are unclickable if main server is not on ajax needs a short timeout in case main server is off main server:
+    ajax needs short timeout in case main server is off main server:
-    HTTP api only (no interface)
+    HTTP api only (no graphical interface)
-    needs api endpoints for each button
-    set up some kind of auto-shutdown? (maybe separate from the api program) add some kind of mutex lock for executing shell programs or use work queue
+    needs api endpoints for each game control set up some kind of auto-shutdown? (maybe separate from the api program) add some kind of mutex lock for executing shell programs or use work queue?

+RESTful API on pi (
+    all require valid cookie except /api/login,
+    maybe attempt to deny http clients that say they are a web browser?
+):
+/api/login:
+    POST will log in and return a session cookie /api/logout:
+    POST will invalidate session cookie
+/api/controls:
+    GET will return all available controls to the cookie, maybe??
+/api/power:
+    GET will return status of the server (via ping) POST will send out wake-on-lan magic packet /api/main/*
+    will forward request to mainserver and send back response

+RESTful API on mainserver (all require pi's certificate in request):
+/api/*:
+    GET will return status of a game server
+    POST will perform an operation on the server, e.g. {"operation": "on"}

 # examples of similar projects
 https://en.wikipedia.org/wiki/Web_hosting_control_panel